Conditional Resident Awaiting I-751 Approval? Consider Filing N-400 for Naturalization

 Confirm You Are Eligible for Naturalized U.S. Citizenship

-Conditional residents with a pending I-751 will first want to confirm that they are eligible for naturalization, beyond simply meeting the three-year residency requirement.
+Conditional residents with a pending I-751 will, before moving forward, want to confirm that they are eligible for naturalization beyond simply meeting the three-year residency requirement.
 Additional requirements include "good moral character" for the past three years, being able to read, speak, and write English, being able to pass a U.S. civics and history test, and being willing to declare an oath of allegiance to the United States.

-Conditional residents who are divorced from, or no longer living with, their U.S. citizen spouses are not eligible to apply for naturalization in three years (instead of the usual five), though they might still qualify to have the conditions removed from their green cards with a waiver.
+Conditional residents who are divorced from, or no longer living with, their U.S. citizen spouses are not eligible to apply for naturalization in three years (instead of the usual five).
+They might, however, qualify to have the conditions removed from their green cards with a waiver, based either on hardship, the fact of their divorce after a good faith marriage, or abuse within that marriage.

 Complete Form N-400 and File With Your I-751 Receipt